Introduction

 But there is also personal experience.

-Both matter.
+Both can matter.

-They talk about oils.
+They can talk about oils.

-But they forget the person.
+But they can forget the person.

 A good aroma routine is not only about the “best oil.”